US STOCKS-Wall St jumps as banks lead S&P 500 to new high

 By Ryan Vlastelica

-NEW YORK, May 14 (Reuters) - U.S. stocks rose and extended a recent rally on Tuesday, with the Dow and the S&P 500 hitting new intraday highs as investors bet that the market’s upward momentum would keep going.
+NEW YORK, May 14 (Reuters) - U.S. stocks rose and extended a recent rally on Tuesday, with the S&P 500 and Dow hitting a new intraday high as investors bet that the market’s upward momentum would continue.

-Gains were broad, with more than two-thirds of New York Stock Exchange-listed companies’ shares rising and almost 640 securities hitting 52-week highs, including Chevron Corp and Visa Inc.

-Wall Street has climbed for the past three weeks.
-The S&P 500 is up almost 16 percent so far this year, propelled in large part by the Federal Reserve’s easy monetary policy, designed to stimulate the economy.
+Wall Street has climbed for the past three weeks, and is up more than 14 percent so far this year, propelled by some earnings that beat lowered estimates and the Federal Reserve’s easy monetary policy designed to stimulate the economy.

 “We’re riding a self-fulfilling prophecy of momentum.
 There’s no fundamental reason for today’s move, other than the continued easing by the Fed and momentum,” said Paul Radeke, vice president at Minneapolis-based KDV Wealth Management.

-While some analysts expect the momentum to wane in the near term, as equities haven’t undergone a significant pullback this year, many say that the long-term trend remains positive as investors keep using any market decline as a buying opportunity.
+While some analysts expect the momentum to wane in the near term, as equities haven’t undergone a significant pullback this year, many say that the long-term trend remains positive as investors continue to use any market decline as a buying opportunity.

 “The sheer volume of cash coming in from the sidelines is preventing any kind of correction, even though fundamentally we seem to be getting overbought,” said Radeke, who helps oversee $400 million in assets.